iLusion3431/codename-website/src/pages/wiki/modding/songs/displaying-songs.md

+---
+desc: How to get songs showing ingame
+title: Displaying Songs
+---
 # Displaying Songs

 type a bit about how to properly implement them in the mod via weeks making and freeplay.